Web3-Pi/docs/docs/full-setup/monitoring-installation_dual.md

 Warning: Permanently added 'eop-exec.local' (ED25519) to the list of known hosts.Connection closed by 192.168.X.X port 22scp: Connection closed
 ```

-5. The `scp` command will ask you for password for the *eop-exec.local* device.
+5. The `scp` command will ask you for the password for the *eop-exec.local* device.
 Use the new password you set when you tested the login.

 After executing the above action, the devices can be connected and run as a single **Ethereum Node**.